-Instant View: Fed cuts rates, but signals pause in easing cycle
+Instant View: Markets take Fed cut, pause signal in stride

-NEW YORK (Reuters) - The Federal Reserve on Wednesday cut interest rates for the third time this year in a move to ensure the U.S. economy weathers a global trade war without slipping into a recession, but signaled its rate-cut cycle might be at a pause.
+NEW YORK (Reuters) - U.S. stocks firmed slightly and yields on Treasuries gyrated in narrow ranges on Wednesday after the Federal Reserve lowered interest rates for the third time this year, while signaling it might pause its easing cycle.

-In lowering its policy rate by a quarter of a percentage point to a target range of between 1.50% and 1.75%, the U.S. central bank dropped a previous reference in its policy statement that it “will act as appropriate” to sustain the economic expansion - language that was considered a sign for future rate cuts.
-It replaced it stating the Fed will “monitor the implications of incoming information for the economic outlook as it assesses the appropriate path” of its target interest rate.
+In cutting its fed funds target rate by a quarter of a percentage point, the Fed dropped a previous reference in its policy statement that it “will act as appropriate” to sustain the economic expansion - language that was considered a sign for future rate cuts.
+Instead it stated it will “monitor the implications of incoming information for the economic outlook as it assesses the appropriate path” of its target interest rate.

+** Powell says it would take a material reassessment in the outlook for Fed to change policy stance

+** Powell says trade policy developments could bode well for business confidence

 ** Fed cuts target interest rate 25 basis points to a range of 1.50-1.75%, as expected